All About Water - Water Quality, Water Filter, Water Resources and Issues

 Water Restrictions - How To Save Water During a Drought?

 Drought Monitoring and Water Conservation Measures The dry season, collectively known as drought, is a prolonged period in the natural climate cycle that can happen worldwide.
 It is explicitly characterized as a time of unusually dry weather conditions brought about by low precipitation (or low rainfall) and high temperatures.
-It is the beginning of catastrophe portrayed by the absence of precipitation, bringing about a lack of water or water shortage.
+The absence of precipitation, causing a lack of water or a water shortage, marks the beginning of catastrophe.
 Consequently, drought can ultimately affect health, agriculture, economies, energy, and the environment.
-At the point when next to zero downpour falls, soils can dry out, and plants can pass on....
+At the point when next to zero downpour falls, soils can dry out, and plants can pass on.
+Moreover, when...

 Read more →